-The Act also established the Delta Science Program (DSP), Lead Scientist, and Delta Independent Science Board (Delta ISB).
 The Delta ISB is comprised of nationally and internationally renowned scientists with backgrounds in ecology, biology, biogeochemistry, geology, and economics and is mandated to provide oversight of the scientific research, monitoring, and assessment programs that support adaptive management of the Delta, including Suisun Marsh, through periodic reviews of each program.
 It also advises the Delta Stewardship Council when requested (science/policy interface).